Artemisia absinthium: Cultural history

 Nicholas Culpeper insisted that wormwood was the key to understanding his 1651 book The English Physitian.
 Richard Mabey describes Culpeper's entry on this bitter-tasting plant as "stream-of-consciousness" and "unlike anything else in the herbal", and states that it reads "like the ramblings of a drunk".
 Culpeper biographer Benjamin Woolley suggests the piece may be an allegory about bitterness, as Culpeper had spent his life fighting the Establishment, and had been imprisoned and seriously wounded in battle as a result.

 William Shakespeare referred to wormwood in Romeo and Juliet: Act 1, Scene 3.
 Juliet's childhood nurse said, "For I had then laid wormwood to my dug" meaning that the nurse had weaned Juliet, then aged three, by using the bitter taste of wormwood on her nipple.
+He also referred to wormwood in Hamlet: Act 3, Scene 2.
+Hamlet said, "That's wormwood" in response to the Player Queen expressing distaste for remarriage.

 John Locke, in his 1689 book titled An Essay Concerning Human Understanding, used wormwood as an example of bitterness, writing, "For a child knows as certainly before it can speak the difference between the ideas of sweet and bitter (i.e. that sweet is not bitter), as it knows afterwards (when it comes to speak) that wormwood and sugarplums are not the same thing."

 Edwin Arlington Robinson relates in a poem how Cliff Klingenhagen gave a guest a glass of wine while drinking a glass of wormwood himself.
 He concludes, "I have spent / Long time a-wondering when I shall be / As happy as Cliff Klingenhagen is."